gabrielelucci/ambient-display-rro/README.md

 # ambient-display-rro (AKA "a RRO experiment")
-Enable _Ambient Display_ on any supported device running Android > 6.0 using Runtime Resource Overlays.
+Enable _Ambient Display_ on any supported device running Android > 6.0 using Runtime Resource Overlays!

-If you don't know about RRO, you should read [this](https://github.com/deadman96385/RRO-WIKI/wiki/About-RRO).
+If you don't know what is RRO, you should read [this](https://github.com/deadman96385/RRO-WIKI/wiki/About-RRO).
-Basically it is a native and powerful theme engine, originally developed by Sony.
-It swaps out the resources of the targeted Android package with the ones specified in /system/vendor/overlay.
+Basically it is a native and powerful theme engine, originally developed by Sony and included in AOSP code.
+It swaps out the resources of the targeted Android package with the ones specified.
+But wait...
 What are resources?
 According to [Google](http://developer.android.com/guide/topics/resources/index.html):
 >It takes more than just code to build a great app.
 Resources are the additional files and static content that your code uses, such as bitmaps, layout definitions, user interface strings, animation instructions, and more.

-So, with RRO you can tweak the static content of an app.
-In this case, we change the value of some flags and contained in SystemUI.apk and Framework-res.apk to enable the _Ambient Display_ feature implemented in AOSP stock builds.
+So, RRO allows you to tweak the static content of an app.
+In this case, we change the value of some flags and strings and contained in SystemUI.apk and Framework-res.apk in order to (hopefully) enable the _Ambient Display_ feature implemented in Andorid stock builds.

 Supported devices: Nexus 5.